 Based on the theory of change presented above and on the graduation pathways diagrams presented earlier we can expound a set of factors that may serve to enable or to constrain movement along a pathway to sustainable graduation.
-Our interest here is to understand what may enable or constrain the theory of change.
-To recap from figure 1 (and replicated below) A refers to the threshold or benchmark that households or individuals, once across, are no longer considered in need of social protection support.
-A{np} denotes the resource base of a non-poor household, A_p and A{vp} the resource base of a poor and very poor household, respectively.
+Our interest here is to understand the dynamics underlying the theory of change.
+To recap from figure 1 (and replicated below) A refers to the threshold or benchmark that households or individuals, once above, are no longer considered in need of social protection support.
+A{np} denotes the resource base of a non-poor household, A{p} and A{vp} the resource base of a poor and very poor household, respectively.